Local Project Stacks

 # Development Only

-If you are developing FlowForge having checked it out from GitHub then you can run the following command in the project root to install a stack:
+If you are developing FlowForge having checked it out from GitHub then you can run the following command in the repository root to install a stack:

 npm run install-stack --vers=3.0.2